 Council members voted 4-0 to approve a request by Eric Azua to annex .172 acres at 1230 Frazier Drive into the city.

-Members of the Dalton City Council have taken another step toward offering tax incentives for developers to build or renovate property on West Walnut Avenue near Market Street and on the north Dalton bypass near Heritage Point Park.
+Members of the Dalton City Council have approved plans to offer tax incentives for developers to build or renovate property on West Walnut Avenue between Market Street and Dug Gap Road and on the north Dalton bypass near Heritage Point Park.